enterpriserot/angular_frontend/README.md

 2. To get the database to work have a copy of sample data on src/server/db/ 2.1 Fill the SQL server data and rename src/server/config/configdbjs to config.db.js in the same place

-# When we create a build:
+# When we create a build(gulp build):

+1. Need to create a video folder at the web root folder and copy the videos located on: src/client/video
+2. Copy the styles.css from "src/client/styles" to styles folder at the web root folder
+3. Copy all the fonts from "src/client/fonts" to fonts folder at the web root folder

 **Generated from HotTowel Angular**